slevithan/xregexp/README.md

 ﻿[XRegExp](http://xregexp.com/)
 ==============================

-XRegExp provides augmented, extensible, cross-browser JavaScript regular expressions.
-You get new syntax and flags beyond what browsers support natively, along with a collection of utils to make your client-side grepping and parsing easier.
-XRegExp also frees you from worrying about pesky inconsistencies in cross-browser regex handling and the dubious `lastIndex` property.
+XRegExp provides augmented, extensible JavaScript regular expressions.
+You get new syntax, flags, and methods beyond what browsers support natively.
+XRegExp is also a regex utility belt with tools to make your client-side grepping simpler and more powerful, while freeing you from worrying about pesky cross-browser inconsistencies and the dubious `lastIndex` property.

 XRegExp supports all native ES5 regular expression syntax.
 It's about 3.6 KB when minified and gzipped.
 It works with Internet Explorer 5.5+, Firefox 1.5+, Chrome, Safari 3+, and Opera 9.5+.
 You can also use it on the server with Node.js.